Anarkenker/Sayit/README.md

 sayit config init
 ```

-## Known limitations
+## Known Limitations

 - Chinese templates are much stronger than English support right now.
-- AI mode is implemented, but provider behavior still needs broader real-world validation.
+- AI mode is implemented, but still needs broader real-world validation.
-- The local engine is intentionally conservative and only covers a limited set of high-frequency intents.
+- The local engine is intentionally conservative and only covers a limited set of high-frequency cases.
 - There is no GUI, chat history import, or auto-send integration.

 ## Roadmap

-- Expand the template and ruleset for the six core intents
+- Expand the rules and templates for the six core intents
 - Add English templates and tests
-- Add stable snapshot tests for representative rewrite cases
+- Add stable snapshot tests
-- Add stronger fact-preservation and fabricated-reason checks
+- Strengthen fact-preservation and fabricated-reason checks
 - Improve provider-specific error handling and integration coverage
 - Publish to PyPI for `pipx install sayit`

-## Open source readiness
+## Open Source Notes

-Good enough for a first public repo:
+This repository now has the minimum structure for a first public release:

 - clear README
 - `.gitignore`